| 2010 |

 | 2018 |

-Grc3 (NOL9 ortholog) has distinct substrate preference for RNA over DNA substrates in vitro.
-Disruption of conserved residues at the Grc3 kinase active site abolishes Grc3-directed Las1-mediated pre-rRNA cleavage both in vitro and in vivo, establishing that Grc3 kinase activity is directly coupled to Las1 endonuclease activity during pre-rRNA processing. |
+Grc3 (NOL9 ortholog) has a distinct substrate preference for RNA over DNA substrates in vitro, unlike other polynucleotide kinase family members.
+Specific conserved residues at the Grc3 kinase active site are required to support Grc3-directed Las1-mediated pre-rRNA cleavage both in vitro and in vivo, establishing direct coupling of cleavage and phosphorylation during pre-rRNA processing. |

-In vitro polynucleotide kinase assay with RNA/DNA substrates, active-site mutagenesis, in vitro cleavage assay, in vivo pre-rRNA processing assays in S. cerevisiae |
+In vitro polynucleotide kinase assays with RNA and DNA substrates, active-site mutagenesis, in vivo pre-rRNA processing assays in S. cerevisiae |

 RNA (New York, N.Y.) |